“The people who walk in darkness have seen a great light; upon those who dwelt in the land of gloom, a light has shone.” Isaiah 9:1-6.

-This is the place where my cousin the late Don Robert D’Amore was the abbot of the famed Montevirgine Abbey in Avellino.
-His remains are buried alongside the other deceased abbots going back to 13th century.
+This is the place where my cousin, the late Don Robert D’Amore, was the abbot of the famed Montevirgine Abbey in Avellino.
+His remains are buried alongside the other deceased abbots going back to the 13th century.

-Just steps from his burial site is the abbey’s museum with its art collection of Neapolitan precepe in which precious miniature Nativity scenes of Jesus, Mary, and Joseph – with their likenesses in clay, along with the townspeople, shepherd boys, the Magi, the angelic host as well as the musicians entertain the sleeping infant Jesus.
+Just steps from his burial site are the abbey’s museum with its art collection of Neapolitan precepe.
+These are precious miniature Nativity scenes of Jesus, Mary, and Joseph – in clay, along with the townspeople, shepherd boys, the Magi, and the angelic host.
+To entertain the baby Jesus, there are musicians and their array of instruments.
 In effect, these mangers are the LEGOLAND or Disneyland of religious practice.

 Today, craft artists in Naples have updated the nativity scenes to include statuettes of favored members of fiercely competitive Italian soccer teams.
 Here’s a link to Andrew Keh’s recent article entitled “Christmastime in Naples with Jesus, Mary & Ronaldo.”

-By 1223, Saint Francis of Assisi constructed the first of these scenes – as a crib or crèche for the Christ child.
+By 1223, Saint Francis of Assisi constructed the first of these scenes – like a crib or crèche for the Christ child.

-Francis’s idea was to encourage believers to enter more fully into the nativity in which all participants as well as the barnyard of oxen and mules praise the God of all creation and welcome the birth of this child and all children.
+Francis’s idea was to encourage believers to enter more fully into the nativity.
+All of God’s creatures, humans as well as the oxen and mules of the barnyard, praise the God of all creation and welcome the birth of this child and all children.

 In her note, Laura mentions the cioppino, and as many of you already know on Christmas Eve, Italian-Americans keep the custom of the “feast of seven fishes.”